Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Experimental Setup

-To consider the possible influence of irradiation dose, dose rate, and temperature, the devices LM2901 and MC4741 are irradiated at high dose rate (100 rad/s(Si)) and low dose rate (0.1 rad/s(Si)) field at room temperature, while the devices LM324N are irradiated at 10 rad/s(Si) dose rate both at room temperature and at high temperature of $T=80$, 120, and 175 $^{\circ}$C, respectively; see Tab.
-II.
-The chips are irradiated with all pins grounded.
-Large sample sizes are used to obtain credible results.
-For LM2901 and MC4741, 25$\times 4$ (75$\times 4$) devices were chosen randomly from a same lot and irradiated with high (low) dose rate.
-Parameters are measured when the total dose is accumulated to 10 krad (Si), 30 krad (Si), 50 krad (Si), and 100 krad (Si).
-For LM324N, 6$\times 4$ (4$\times 4$) devices were randomly chosen from a single lot and irradiated at room (higher) temperature.
-The total dose is accumulated to 5 krad, 10 krad, 30 krad, 50 krad, and 100 krad.
+To consider the possible influence of irradiation dose, dose rate, and temperature {on the variability of the TID effects}, the devices LM2901 and MC4741 are irradiated at high dose rate (100 rad/s(Si)) and low dose rate (0.1 rad/s(Si)) field at room temperature, while the devices LM324N are irradiated at room temperature and high temperature ($T=80$, 120, and 175 $^{\circ}$C) at 10 rad/s(Si) dose rate, respectively; see Tab.
+II. {The elevated temperature is provided by an ESPEC heating system with accuracy of $\pm2^\circ$C.} For LM2901 and MC4741, parameters are measured when the total dose is accumulated to 10 krad (Si), 30 krad (Si), 50 krad (Si), and 100 krad (Si).
+For LM324N, the total dose is accumulated to 5 krad, 10 krad, 30 krad, 50 krad, and 100 krad.

-Every single device was labelled so that its parameter changes can be tracked.
+Electrical parameters of the devices were measured at room temperature for pre- and post-irradiation.
 For the quad comparator LM2901N, we tracked the following parameters: input offset voltage (Vio), IBC (Ib,+/-), input offset current (Iio), open loop gain in dB (Avd), and output voltage (Vo).
-For the quad operational amplifiers MC4741 and LM324N, we measured the following parameters: Vio, Ib (+/-), Iio, Avd, and common-mode rejection ratio (Kcmr).
+For the quad operational amplifiers MC4741 and LM324N, we measured the following parameters: Vio, Ib (+/-), Iio, Avd, and common-mode rejection ratio (Kcmr). {Remote testing} were performed with an integrated parameter analyzer for amplifiers and comparator, SIMI3193.

-The irradiations using a Cobalt-60 gamma ray source were performed in Xinjiang Technical Institute of Physics \& Chemistry, Chinese Academy of Sciences.
-Dosimetry was performed using an ionizing radiation absorption dose measurement system containing a PTW 0.6cc Farmer ionization chamber.
-The expanded uncertainty of the measurement is 4.052\% and the confidence coefficient is 95\%.
-In order to irradiate multiple devices at the same time while ensuring identical levels of dose rate on each device, all 75$\times 4$ or 25$\times 4$ (6$\times 4$ or 4$\times 4$) devices were closely placed on an irradiation board so as to lie on the same isodose panels.
-The irradiation board measures $\rm 30cm \times30cm$ and the total dose difference at any point on it is no more than 5\% for all the chosen radiation dose rates.
-All measures were performed with an integrated parameter analyzer for amplifiers and comparator, SIMI3193.
 The analyzer provides a test box and a test adapter to minimize the impact of leakage on the measurements.
 The analyzer has a current resolution down to 0.1nA and an uncertainty less than 5\%.
 The resolution is much smaller than the smallest pre-irradiation IBC ($\sim 10$nA).
 Each test was finished within half an hour after irradiation to guarantee that the annealing process does not have a great impact on the result.